codepath/android_guides/Extended-ActionBar-Guide.md

 This is typically used for displaying the title of the application and providing a primary navigation for the app.
 The ActionBar can contain primary action buttons as well as tabs to control navigation within any app.

 **Note** that we will be using the support library and `AppCompatActivity` for these examples since the library provides maximum compatibility with pre-3.0 Android versions.
 The APIs and usage are the same with the standard ActionBar just with small changes to the imported classes and class names.
+If you are not currently using the support library, check out this [[migration guide|Migrating to the AppCompat Library]].

 ## Usage